urql-graphql/urql/docs/basics/react-preact.md

 `POST` request body that is sent to our GraphQL API.

-Whenever the `variables` (or the `query`) option on the `useQuery` hook changes `fetching` will switch to `true` and a new request will be sent to our API, unless a result has already been cached previously.
+Whenever the `variables` (or the `query`) option on the `useQuery` hook changes `fetching` will switch to `true`, and a new request will be sent to our API, unless a result has already been cached previously.

 ### Pausing `useQuery`